Shire of Morawa

 The Canna Nature Reserve covers ~333 ha and is a spectacular spot to see wildflowers between July and November.

 The Bowgada Nature Reserve covers ~200 ha of York Gum Eucalyptus laxophleba, Bowgada Acacia linophylla and Mallee scrub.
 The reserve is part of the Wildflower Way which winds between Geraldton and Dalwallinu.

-The Wangina sandstone formations, underlies middle western boundary of the shire.
-The Wangina sandstone formation was formed in the Permian period from sedimentary and volcanic rocks.
-It comprises of fine to medium grained clayey quartz sandstone, minor conglomerate, shale, siltstone and coal.
-The Coomberdale subgroup, underlies the south western portion of the shire.
-The Coomberdale subgroup was formed from sedimentary and volcanic rocks during the Mesoproterozoic era.
-The Coomberdale subgroup comprises of sandstone, siltstone, dolomite rock, stromatolitic dolomite rock and silicified dolomite rock.
-The Billeranga subgroup forms the eastern scarp of the Coomberdale subgroup.
-The Billeranga subgroup was formed during the Mesoproterozoic era from sedimentary and volcanic rock, comprising of sandstone, siltstone, basalt and volcanic sandstone.
+The mid-western boundary of the shire lies on Wangina sandstone formations, formed in the Permian period from sedimentary and volcanic rocks and comprised of fine to medium grained clayey quartz sandstone, minor conglomerate, shale, siltstone and coal.
+The south-western portion of the shire lies on the Coomberdale subgroup, formed during the Mesoproterozoic era from sedimentary and volcanic rocks and comprised of sandstone, siltstone, dolomite rock, stromatolitic dolomite rock and silicified dolomite rock.
+The Billeranga subgroup, formed during the Mesoproterozoic era from sedimentary and volcanic rock and comprising of sandstone, siltstone, basalt and volcanic sandstone, forms the eastern scarp of the Coomberdale subgroup.